 We’ll explain how the odds work, all the types of bets you can place, the rules you need to know and we’ll provide some actionable tips.
-Our official guide to MLB betting in IA covers all the bases.
+Our official guide to MLB betting in Iowa covers all the bases.

 There will be days when all 30 MLB clubs are in action throughout the regular season and days when only a handful of games are on the docket.
 Each day, Iowa sportsbooks will offer odds for every one of them.